 Crock Pot Ribs are the best, most tender, flavorful ribs you’ll make!
-These are just about the easiest thing in the world and the meat just falls right off the bone!
+These are just about the easiest thing in the world and the meat just about falls off the bone!

-Enter the crockpot!
 Yes – I’m being serious.
-Crockpot Ribs are seriously some of the best ribs we make, always tender, always flavor, and always devoured by whoever we serve them too!
+Crockpot Ribs are seriously some of the best ribs we make, always tender, always flavorful, and always devoured by whoever we serve them too!

 That doesn’t mean our smoked baby back ribs aren’t major favorites around here too, but these crock pot ribs are definitely easier and we honestly make them more often because of it!

 We love pork in this house.
 My pulled pork is literally the best thing ever.
+Rub it with our barbecue dry rub and enjoy!
 I make it almost every time we have a big family get together, because not only does everyone love it, it’s easy.

 Our crockpot smothered pork chops and crockpot ranch pork chops are a couple other favorites, if you also have a bunch of pork lovers in your home. 😉